 5 In this chapter, the term "user charge" is generally used and has the same meaning as the term "user fee."
-The term "user charge" is the one used in OMB Circular No. A-11, "Preparation, Submission, and Execution of the Budget"; OMB Circular No. A-25, "User Charges"; and Chapter 15 of this volume, "Budget Concepts."
+The term "user charge" is the one used in OMB Circular No. A-11, "Preparation, Submission, and Execution of the Budget"; OMB Circular No. A-25, "User Charges"; and the "Budget Concepts" chapter.
 In common usage, the terms "user charge" and "user fee" are often used interchangeably, and in A Glossary of Terms Used in the Federal Budget Process, GAO provides the same definition for both terms.